 - Irving Firemen’s Relief & Retirement Fund v.
 Uber Technologies Inc., et al., 4:17-cv-05558 (N.D.
 Cal.).
 Secured a dismissal with prejudice in a securities fraud class action brought against Uber seeking billions of dollars in damages.
 The case was one of the first of its kind, brought under California’s market manipulation statute.

-- Gerawan Farming v.
-Agricultural Labor Relations Board, No. F073720 (Cal.
-App.
-May 30, 2018).
-Secured a Fifth District Court of Appeal win on behalf of Gerawan Farming against the California Agricultural Relations Board in a 138-page published decision that dealt with many issues of first impression regarding unfair labor practices and decertification elections under California law.
+- Gerawan Farming, Inc. v.
+Agricultural Labor Relations Board (ALRB), 23 Cal.App.5th 1129 (2018).
+Obtained vacatur of the California Agricultural Relations Board’s decision to block a union decertification election.
+The appellate court’s 138-page published decision dealt with many issues of first impression regarding unfair labor practices and decertification elections under California law.

-- Secured class decertification in a federal class action against a homeopathic and dietary supplement company alleging false marketing of a dietary supplement.
-The claims included unfair competition, false advertising and violations of California’s Consumer Legal Remedies Act.
+- Secured class decertification in a federal class action against a homeopathic and dietary supplement company alleging false advertising.

 Harvard Law School (J.D., 2013), cum laude

 Emory University (B.A., 2004), with Highest Honors; Phi Beta Kappa

 - U.S. Court of Appeals for the Ninth Circuit

 - U.S. District Court for the Central and Northern Districts of California, and the District of Colorado